Latest update: 02.22.2019

 With its only 7-day money-back guarantee, this VPN service is not exactly the best buy out there today.
 Still, these prices are quite fair compared to other, pricier providers (e.g., Astrill and Perfect Privacy).
 Moreover, if we also consider that IPVanish owns and maintains their entire global network, maybe we should cut them some slack and appreciate the effort.

-If you are an iOS user, you’re in luck because then you can go for the free trial option before investing your money.
-However, you should be aware that buying IPVanish through the Apple Store disqualifies you from the 7-day money-back guarantee since the cancellation policy and the refund are both handled by Apple.
+If you are an iOS user, you can go for the free trial option before investing your money.

-As you can see from our IPVanish review, this VPN service has plenty of pros and cons.
-We may have been a bit rough on this VPN provider but, in general, we can say that it is still among the best ones we have seen, tested, and reviewed.
+As you can see from the rest of our review, IPVanish has plenty of pros and cons.
+We may have been a bit rough on this VPN provider but, in general, we can say that it’s still among the better ones we have seen, tested, and reviewed.

-Our overall verdict is that there are better VPNs out there, but, depending on your needs, you may still find IPVanish to be a reliable and secure service.
+Our overall verdict is that there are superior VPNs out there, but, depending on your needs, you may still find IPVanish to be a reliable and secure service.

-If you are still in search for the best VPN service for you, please check our other reviews and comparisons.
+If you’re still in search of the best VPN service, be sure to check our other reviews and comparisons.